 For a one-day visit to Budapest for two people, you can expect to spend around 8000-12000 HUF (approximately $27-40 USD) on meals and drinks, depending on your preferences and the type of establishments you choose.

-Therefore, in case you have tried some more dishes in Budapest, don’t forget to share them with us in the comments, we would surely like to taste them on our next visit to Budapest.
-Looking to explore more options to eat Food to Try in Budapest.
+Therefore, in case you have tried some more dishes in Budapest, don't forget to share them with us in the comments, we would surely like to taste them on our next visit to Budapest.
+Looking to explore more options to eat 10 Iconic Hungarian Food And Drinks You Must Try In Budapest.

 Don't Forget to Pin our Post